contrast-zone/t-rewriter.js/intermezzo.md

+do
+dua
+dual
+mirror
+tract
+chain
+Intermezzo
+[sys]tem [op]erations
+esperas
+fabric

+Term rewriting covers a wide range of methods of replacing subterms of a formula with other terms.
+Its application may range from automated theorem proving to computer algebra.

-# introduction to Intermezzo programming language
+# introduction to Intermezzo programming

 > // under construction //